I have an appointment at LMH Health. What should I expect? | Learn More

 Essential thrombocythemia often does not cause early signs or symptoms.
 It may be found during a routine blood test.
 Signs and symptoms may be caused by essential thrombocytopenia or by other conditions.
 Check with your doctor if you have any of the following:

 Platelets are sticky.
 When there are too many platelets, they may clump together and make it hard for the blood to flow.
 Clots may form in blood vessels and there may also be increased bleeding.
 These can cause serious health problems such as stroke or heart attack.

 Certain factors affect prognosis (chance of recovery) and treatment options for essential thrombocythemia.

-Prognosis (chance of recovery) and treatment options depend on the following:
+Prognosis and treatment options depend on the following:

 Chronic neutrophilic leukemia is a disease in which too many blood stem cells become a type of white blood cell called neutrophils.
 Neutrophils are infection -fighting blood cells that surround and destroy dead cells and foreign substances (such as bacteria).
 The spleen and liver may swell because of the extra neutrophils.
 Chronic neutrophilic leukemia may stay the same or it may progress quickly to acute leukemia.